What Does it Take to Be a Computer and Information Systems Manager?

 Those interested in being a Computer and Information Systems Manager may also be interested in:

-Those who work as a Computer and Information Systems Manager sometimes switch careers to one of these choices:
+Career changers with experience as a Computer and Information Systems Manager sometimes find work in one of the following fields:

 More about our data sources and methodologies.